11th Cavalry (Frontier Force): Combined regiment

 After the First World War, the number of Indian cavalry regiments was reduced from thirty-nine to twenty-one.
 However, instead of disbanding the surplus units, it was decided to amalgamate them in pairs.
 This resulted in renumbering and renaming of the entire cavalry line.
 The 21st and 23rd Cavalry were amalgamated in 1921 to form 11th Prince Albert Victor's Own Cavalry (Frontier Force).

 The uniform of PAVO Cavalry was blue with scarlet facings.
 The new regiment's badge consisted of the Kandahar Star representing the five rivers of the Punjab.
 Its class composition was one squadron each of Punjabi Muslims, Sikhs and Dogras.
 The regiment was mechanised in 1940.
 During the Second World War, it initially served in Syria and Iran, and then went on to North Africa, where it fought in the Battle of Gazala.
 It then moved to Burma, where it greatly distinguished itself against the Japanese.
 In 1946, the regiment was sent to the Dutch East Indies (Indonesia) to pacify the country after the surrender of the Japanese.

 On Partition of India in 1947, PAVO Cavalry was allotted to Pakistan.
+While travelling to Pakistan, the troops witnessed horrific communal violence, including a Sikh mob in Amritsar publicly abusing and killing captive Muslim women.

 The regiment was soon engaged in fighting the Indians in Kashmir.
+The 11th Cavalry soon joined combat operations in Kashmir.
+Initially assigned to procure, store, and supply arms, ammunition, and explosives for the Azad Forces—a mix of armed local civilians, ex-servicemen, and Tribal Lashkars from the North-West Frontier Province—the regiment later conducted a successful ambush on a convoy moving from Naushera to Kotli.
+In addition to seizing numerous trucks and supplies, they captured armoured cars from the 7th Light Cavalry, which had been escorting the convoy.
+Remarkably, less than three years after fighting side-by-side in the Burma campaign, the two regiments now faced each other as adversaries.

 In 1956, Pakistan became a republic and all titles pertaining to British royalty were dropped.
 The regiment's new designation was 11th Cavalry (Frontier Force).
 During the Indo-Pakistani War of 1965, 11th Cavalry took part in Pakistan Army's advance towards Akhnur in Kashmir.
 It then fought in the Battle of Chawinda.
 In 1971, the regiment again served in the Chhamb Sector of Kashmir.
 It is the only armoured regiment of Pakistan Army to carry Battle Honours on its Regimental Colours for all three wars fought with India.